TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:31:57 EST 2020

 Moritz Majce (Radikal Rezearch) is the Austrian designer of the grunge font Linotype Red Babe (1997), and of the grunge font GFNetbase (1998, Garagefonts) and of Wackelkontakt (Garagefonts).

-Ralf Vollmann's page at the University of Graz.
-Tibetan fonts Esama, Esamb, Esamc.
-Greek font Greek.
-Hebrew font hebrew.
-Phonetic fonts IPARoman2, IPARoman1, SILDoulosIPA, SILDoulosIPA93Bold, SILDoulosIPA93BoldItalic, SILDoulosIPA93Italic, SILDoulosIPA93Regular, SILManuscriptIPA93Bold, SILManuscriptIPA93BoldItalic, SILManuscriptIPA93Italic, SILManuscriptIPA93Regular, SILSophiaIPA93Bold, SILSophiaIPA93BoldItalic, SILSophiaIPA93Italic, SILSophiaIPA93Regular.
+Ralf Vollmann's page at the University of Graz is now defunct.
+It featured the Tibetan fonts: Esama, Esamb, Esamc, the Greek font "Greek", the Hebrew font "Hebrew", and the phonetic fonts IPARoman2, IPARoman1, SILDoulosIPA, SILDoulosIPA93Bold, SILDoulosIPA93BoldItalic, SILDoulosIPA93Italic, SILDoulosIPA93Regular, SILManuscriptIPA93Bold, SILManuscriptIPA93BoldItalic, SILManuscriptIPA93Italic, SILManuscriptIPA93Regular, SILSophiaIPA93Bold, SILSophiaIPA93BoldItalic, SILSophiaIPA93Italic, SILSophiaIPA93Regular.
 [Google] [More] ⦿

-Design studio in Vienna.
-For a bike store, the created the inline typeface Lovelo Inline (2013)---the name is a combinatiuon of Love Love and Velo Velo.
+Renzler Designer is Hans Renzler's design studio in Vienna.
+For a bike store, the created Lovelo (2012, an animated typeface) and the inline typeface Lovelo Inline (2013)---the name is a combination of Love Love and Velo Velo.

 RGB is Radio Galibasel.
 The site carried DIE GUTE FUER ALLE font collection by Fidel Peugeot (Vienna), Karl Rottweiler (Basel), Peggy Boon, Robi Watt, Hermine Demoriane, Quentin Magnus, Christian Anders, Betti Sauter, Feit F. Stauffer, Nadja Z, Cosima v.
 Gestern and the RGB107,6 crew (Vienna-based outfit): nice handwriting fonts for general use.
 It seemed like it was a free collection, but the download page was not operational.
 All this is moot now, as the original font site disappeared.